 How to Calculate Bonus in Excel (5 Handy Methods)

-Here we’ve got a dataset of the Daily Sales List of 7 Sales Reps and their consecutive amount of Daily Sales.
-Also, have a Sales Hurdle of $15,000 and a Bonus Percentage of 10%, which means they have to exceed the minimum limit of $15,000 sales target and for the remaining amount, they will be paid with a 10% bonus.
+Here we’ve got a dataset of the Daily Sales List of Sales Reps and their Daily Sales.
+Also, have a Sales Hurdle of $15,000 and a Bonus Percentage of 10%, which means that exceeding the minimum limit of $15,000 adds a 10% bonus to the rest.

 How to Calculate Bonus in Excel Dataset